-- Tuktuks have less fatalities than motorcycles, buses, light vehicles, lorries and bicycles (source 3)
+- Tuktuks have fewer fatalities than motorcycles, buses, light vehicles, lorries and bicycles (source 3)

-- Tuktuks have the LOWEST deaths per vehicle kilometer travelled (source 4)
+- Tuktuks have the LOWEST deaths per vehicle kilometre travelled (source 4)

 - The speed limit for tuktuks is 40km/hr all over Sri Lanka.

-- A tuktuk as a vehicle isn’t as safe as a car (it doesn’t have airbags), however, the low speeds compensates for this.
+- A tuktuk as a vehicle isn’t as safe as a car (it doesn’t have airbags), however, the low speeds compensate for this.

 There are four categories of vehicles are involved in 73% of fatal accidents (source 4): 1. light vehicles (vans), 2. lorries, 3. motorcycles and 4. buses.

-Perhaps a more important statistic is how many fatalities there are, compared with how many kilometers the vehicles are going on the roads.
-It would be silly to say that hovercraft are the safest vehicles in Sri Lanka for example, because although they account for no deaths (I think), they don’t actually travel many kilometers.
+Perhaps a more important statistic is how many fatalities there are, compared with how many kilometres the vehicles are going on the roads.
+It would be silly to say that hovercraft are the safest vehicles in Sri Lanka for example, because although they account for no deaths (I think), they don’t actually travel many kilometres.

 Our own experience

 The speed limit for driving a tuktuk is 40km/hr all across the island, so typically accidents aren’t as fatal due to the lower speeds.
 The process of getting a drivers licence in western countries is generally much more difficult than in Asian countries.
-Road-rules and learning to anticipate are things not often thought in Asia, but are learned by westerners when they go for their drivers licence.
-We give all our customers a comprehensive driving lesson and make sure you are able to drive the Sri Lankan roads, to be honest we have even given customers a full refund because they where not able to drive to our standards!
+Road-rules and learning to anticipate are things not often thought in Asia but are learned by westerners when they go for their driver’s licence.
+We give all our customers a comprehensive driving lesson and make sure you are able to drive the Sri Lankan roads, to be honest, we have even given customers a full refund because they were not able to drive to our standards!
 But to quote one of our driving instructors “it is easier to teach a foreigner to drive a tuktuk than a Sri Lankan”.

-Hope this helps you making a decision to drive in Sri Lanka.
+Hope this helps you make a decision to drive in Sri Lanka.
 We know you are going to have a fantastic time.
 Happy tuktuk travelling everyone!

 Book your tuktuk in Sri Lanka now through www.tuktukrental.com.